crystalleontis/VibeCoded/README.md

 AI may fail at complex reasoning or basic arithmetic, fabricating answers to math problems.

+"Sycophancy" and Misleading Conformity: Chatbots may agree with a user's incorrect assumptions to keep them engaged, sometimes confirming delusional beliefs or reinforcing negative emotions.

 Causes of AI Problems:

 -- Probabilistic Nature: LLMs predict the most likely next token, not the verified truth.